Live In Class, Online or Webinar - Recognized and Approved by the College of Homeopaths of Ontario

 Our Homeopathy and Health Sciences Program is an intensive, specialized course in homeopathic medicine, medical sciences and holistic nutrition.
 Our priority is to make available to the student all the knowledge, insight and experience necessary to become an excellent professional homeopath with a successful homeopathic practice.
 Both the theoretical and clinical components adhere to, or exceed, the College of Homeopaths of Ontario’s entry-to-practice competencies.
 This is also the only Homeopathic program in Canada that is accredited by ACHENA, which is the gold standard for homeopathic education in North America.
 This program also meets the requirements that will allow you to write the Council of Homeopathic Certification exam.

-Clinical proficiency is emphasized in this course and training at the College is fully supervised by master, registered homeopaths with extensive clinical experience.
+Clinical proficiency is emphasized in this course and students are trained and supervised by master, registered homeopaths with extensive clinical experience.
 Our two-fold Externship and Internship Training sets us apart from all other schools and has been an integral part of CCHM since our inception in 1994.
 This integrated approach is why our graduates are so successful in practice and has contributed greatly to our international reputation for excellence.
-Our In Class Diploma Program gives you 2 years of experience in both externship and internship practice, and the hours earned exceed the requirements of The College of Homeopaths of Ontario.
-Our unique externship features one-on-one training with a professional homeopath.
+Our Online/In Class Diploma Program gives you 2 years of experience in both externship and internship practice, and the hours earned exceed the requirements of The College of Homeopaths of Ontario.
+Our unique Externship clinical model features one-on-one training with a professional homeopath.
 Our Live Internship Clinic allows students to follow along live cases with a Master Homeopath with more than 30 years of experience.
 Read more about our clinic.

 In order to ensure an exceptional standard of education, we have adopted the competencies as outlined by the CHO, as well as the core curriculum guidelines of the Accreditation Commission for Homeopathic Education in North America (ACHENA).
 CCHM students graduate from as proficient homeopaths, prepared to practice within the health care systems of many countries of the world.
 To facilitate their study, local students are welcome to us the CCHM Library during regular office hours as we have an outstanding and ever-growing collection of books, rare journals and varied homeopathic computer software programs.